Captain404/back-me-up/README.md

 [![License](https://img.shields.io/badge/license-MIT-_red.svg)](https://opensource.org/licenses/MIT)

-# back-me-up
+# BackuoHunter
 This tool will check for Sensitive Data Leakage with some useful patterns/RegEx.
 The patterns are mostly targeted on waybackdata and filter everything accordingly.
+I have modified the tool from the original to have Curl as the tool to pull Wayback data.
+Curl seems more reliable and controllable.
+I have also added gospider in to the tool.

 ## Usage
 ```
-root@me_dheeraj:$ cat > targets.txt
+root@me:$ cat > targets.txt
 target1.tld
 target2.tld

-root@me_dheeraj:$ bash bulkyy.sh
+root@me:$ bash BackupHunter.sh
-[-] Usage: bash bulkyy.sh [-f/--file] targets.txt
+[-] Usage: bash BackupHunter.sh [-f/--file] targets.txt

 Output will be saved in "output" directory
 ```